geekjuruo/GAPA/README.md

 # GAPA

-Pytorch Implementation for our paper "Automatic Context Pattern Generation for Entity Set Expansion".
+Pytorch Implementation for our paper "Automatic Context Pattern Generation for Entity Set Expansion" in TKDE 2023.